 People of PCHES: Jiameng Zheng

 Jiameng Zheng is a Ph.D. candidate at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin (UT Austin).
-Her research focuses on using applied microeconomic theory, applied econometrics, and policy analysis to study the economics of environmental problems and policy, with a focus on water pollution control.
-Specifically, her current research projects examine the short-run and long-run impacts of lead from drinking water, the benefits of ambient water quality improvement, and the policy instruments for water pollution control in developing countries.
-She is also interested in water conservation policy and its interaction with climate change.
+Her research focuses on using applied microeconomic theory, applied econometrics, and policy analysis to study the economics of natural resource challenges and policy, with a focus on issues related to water use and treatment.
+Specifically, her current research projects examine the short-run and long-run impacts of lead from drinking water, the benefits of cleaner surface water, and the regulatory tools aimed at improving water conditions in developing countries.
+She is also interested in water use policy and its interaction with weather variability.

 Jiameng is currently working as a graduate research assistant to estimate the agricultural and urban sector water demand in the western states and investigate the welfare gains from water rights trading under different weather scenarios.